-Days 4 & 5 — Johannesburg, Victoria Falls, Zimbabwe
+Day 4 — Johannesburg and Victoria Falls, Zimbabwe

-Travel to Victoria Falls (a World Heritage site) and your deluxe hotel located in the Victoria Falls Private Game Reserve.
-View the falls, first “discovered” by explorer David Livingstone and claimed for Queen Victoria in 1855.
-With its 300-foot deep gorge and thundering spray, “Vic” Falls is a wonder of the natural world, especially as hippos, elephants, crocodiles, and other animals roam freely in the surrounding jungle.
-The next morning, enjoy a game drive to spot the elusive Rhino.
-This experience serves to educate visitors about the increasing threats to Africa's wildlife.
-Late afternoon, embark on a "sundowner" dinner cruise on the Zambezi.
-(2B,2D)
+Fly to Livingstone, Zambia, then transfer to Victoria Falls and the deluxe hotel located in the Victoria Falls Private Game Reserve.
+View the thundering falls, first “discovered” by David Livingstone and claimed for Queen Victoria in 1855.
+With its 300-foot-deep gorge and soaking spray, “Vic” Falls is a wonder of the natural world.
+(B,D)

 Day 6 — Victoria Falls

-Day 7 — Victoria Falls, Chobe National Park, Botswana
+Day 7 — Victoria Falls and Chobe National Park, Botswana

 This morning travel two hours by motorcoach to Botswana and Chobe National Park, boasting one of the largest concentrations of game in all of Africa.
 After settling in and enjoying lunch at your lodge, embark this afternoon on a game-viewing boat safari on the Chobe River, where you may see hippo, crocs, some of the park’s 450 species of birds, and perhaps a beautiful Chobe sunset.
 Dine tonight at your lodge.
 (B,L,D)

-Day 10 — Chobe National Park, Lower Zambezi National Park, Zambia
+Day 10 — Chobe National Park and Lower Zambezi National Park, Zambia

 This morning board a privately chartered plane for the 1½-hour flight to Lower Zambezi National Park, Zambia’s newest reserve (since 1983) and, as the former private sanctuary of Zambia’s president, the least developed.
 Here in one of Africa’s last stretches of pristine wilderness you have the chance to get closer to the animals than anywhere else.
 This afternoon and evening engage in some of the lodge’s game viewing activities that include open vehicle game drives, night game drives, fly fishing, guided canoe trips, bushwalks, boat safaris, and sunset river cruises.
 (B,L,D)